Château Montrose Saint-Estèphe 2020 - 2nd Grand Cru Classé

 Wine rated (2023 guide) 100/100

-The bouquet has the elegance of a dancer and the warmth of a mother's embrace.
+The bouquet possesses the elegance of a dancer and the warmth of a mother’s embrace.
 There is freshness, confidence, and depth in the aromas of damson plum, cherry pit, bay leaf, and stone.
 Beauty in a glass.
-This is not a wine, it is a statue.
-Its shape, its message, the soft caress of marble transports you to the Rodin Museum.
+This is not a wine; it is a statue.
+Its form, its message, and the gentle caress of the marble transport you to the Rodin Museum.
 This wine is a kiss.
-2031-2061
+2031–2061

 Yves Beck